realityforge/planet_quake/docs/client.md

 Slim client without extra file formats or server, only for connecting to games or rendering demos.

+## Experimental server features

+Some server features require changes to the client component and server component.
+Server features are listed here, [server.md](../docs/server.md).

 ## Multigame

 Multigame is a mod I've been working on that adds Runes and alternate fire modes and stuff, [games.md](../docs/games.md#game-features).